VeriBlock/alt-integration-cpp/docs/integration.md

 Create derived class, and implement pure virtual methods.

-Then, overwrite default values in AltChainParams and PopRewardsParams if needed.
+Then, overwrite default values in AltChainParams and PopPayoutsParams if needed.
-They are protected in PopRewardsParams, so derive that class and set values once in constructor, then use instance of derived type in configs.
+They are protected in PopPayoutsParams, so derive that class and set values once in constructor, then use instance of derived type in configs.

 <code>
 <pre>